-Motorcycle activity is generally conducted at an outdoor, well-ventilated, fresh-air facility situated on tens, if not hundreds, of acres, generally located in rural areas.
-These venues provide non-designated, festival-type seating that can easily accommodate physical distancing guidelines.
-Fixed or permanent seating is rare and can be eliminated completely.
+Motorcycling is an activity conducted at an outdoor, well-ventilated, fresh-air facility situated on tens, if not hundreds, of acres, generally located in rural areas.
 Most events last one day only.

-Racetracks range from 1.5 to 2 miles in length and from 10 to 20 feet in width.
-Many offer a 5 to 10-mile trail section for woods riding.
-These courses are more narrow and allow a more isolated riding experience.
+Many offer a several-mile trail section for woods riding.
+These courses are narrower and allow a more isolated riding experience.

 Riders arrive in their personal transport vehicles, including but not limited to pick-up trucks, vans, motorhomes or campers.
-Accompanied mostly by family members, they park and pit as a family unit, spread out through-out the facility.
+Accompanied mostly by family members, they park as a family unit, spread out through-out the facility.